Cocky (album): Release and promotion

+The album's first single is the rap rock track "Forever", charting at number 18 on Mainstream Rock and number 21 on Modern Rock.
+He performed the song on TRL and The Late Show with David Letterman, leading to a number eight debut (it climbed to number 3 after the release of "Picture"), and with Hank Williams Jr at CMT Crossroads in late 2001.
+The second single is the ballad "Lonely Road of Faith", released in January 2002.
+The song was heavily promoted by WWE in the video tribute to the History of WWE, and featured on WB's Smallville and MTV's Real World.
+The song peaked at number 15 on the Mainstream Rock Tracks.
+In July 2002, a censored version of "You Never Met a Motherfucker Quite Like Me" was released to radio, peaking at number 32 on the Mainstream Rock Tracks.

+Kid Rock tested out "Picture" at CMT's Farm Aid with Allison Moorer filling in for Sheryl Crow, whose label butted heads with Rock.
+He released that version as a single in November 2002, and it began climbing the country charts.
+Crow's label changed its minds, and her version was released in January 2003, becoming Kid Rock's first crossover hit, charting at number four on the Hot 100, number 5 on the Top 40, number two on Adult Contemporary and number 17 on country radio.
+The single was certified gold and spent 52 weeks on top the Country Singles Sales chart, also peaking at number one on the US Singles Sales charts and number two on the Canadian Singles Sales chart.
+The song became Sheryl Crow's second most successful single after "All I Wanna Do", and was nominated for CMA Vocal Event of The Year.

 Reception

 Cocky received mixed reviews from critics, earning a 57 out of 100 rating on Metacritic.

 Stephen Thomas Erlewine, writing for AllMusic, gave the album four out of five stars, writing, "unpretentious, blue-collar hard rock hasn't sounded this good in nearly 20 years, and that's reason enough to celebrate."

 Entertainment Weekly writer Rob Brunner gave the album a B, writing, "Kid Rock's tear-down-the-walls ideal of a world where rappers can sip whiskey with rednecks is a compelling fiction, and if the cross-pollinated musical results aren't always as exciting as the conversation no doubt would be, you have to at least admire the breadth of his vision."
 Brunner felt that "Too much of Cocky meanders into boring stylistic experiments", calling "Picture" a "sappy duet".

 Rolling Stone writer Barry Walters gave Cocky three out of five stars, writing, "Rock self-consciously builds on his badass-hick-with-a-heart-of-gold image [...]
 [The execution] is really corn, [...]
 Rock's AC/DC, Run-D.M.C. and Lynyrd Skynyrd. tributes now come across as clunky imitation."